maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 This process will inevitably be accompanied by pain: firm closures, worker unemployment, bank bad debt exposure, and declining local fiscal revenue.
 But this is the necessary path for economic recovery.
 Only when old inefficient capacity exits can new efficient capacity obtain resources and grow.

-### 3. Fiscal Shift Toward Livelihood Protection
+### 3. Fiscal Shift Toward Livelihood Protection and Productive Investment

 Clearing will inevitably bring unemployment and income decline.
 If fiscal policy does not provide a safety net, society will face instability risks.

-Fiscal policy should shift from "rescuing firms" to "protecting livelihoods."
-Specific measures include: expanding unemployment insurance coverage and benefit levels; expanding low-income and medical assistance coverage; providing retraining for unemployed workers; issuing consumption subsidies to low-income households.
+Fiscal policy should shift from "rescuing firms" to "protecting livelihoods" and "productive investment."
+Specific measures include: expanding unemployment insurance coverage and benefit levels; expanding low-income and medical assistance coverage; providing retraining for unemployed workers; issuing consumption subsidies to low-income households; and increasing productive expenditures in education, healthcare, science and technology, and infrastructure.

 The funding source for these measures is precisely the fiscal resources saved by stopping rescue of inefficient firms.
-Redirecting funds from "filling bottomless pits" to "protecting basic livelihoods" both improves fund efficiency and maintains social stability, creating social conditions for clearing.
+Redirecting funds from "filling bottomless pits" to "protecting basic livelihoods" and "productive investment" both improves fund efficiency and maintains social stability, while laying the foundation for long-term productivity growth.
+The empirical results of this paper have already shown that productive fiscal expenditure has a significant positive effect on total factor productivity.

 ### 4. Release New Momentum